Cristianbergamo/firstUserBooking/README.md

 First User Booking from Airbnb

 The task is about predicting the destination country of AirBnb users.
-The repository is able to reach a 82% NDCG with k=5.
+The model trained is able to reach a 82% NDCG with k=5.

 For more details read the following: